sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 }
 ```

-About 20 years ago when Gromacs was first written, the only practicable option would have been to manually unroll the tuple loop.
+About 20 years ago when GROMACS was first written, the only practicable option would have been to manually unroll the tuple loop.
-Given that there's several dozen different types of interactions implemented in Gromacs, this would have been
+Given that there's several dozen different types of interactions implemented in GROMACS, this would have been
 quite cumbersome and the union data type and function pointer table approach for `InteractionDefinitions` was the only
 feasible solution.